frai-ai/gbif-ai-assistant/README.md

-# Gibif AI Assistant
+# GBIF AI Assistant

-Gibif AI Assistant is an AI-powered tool that leverages Natural Language Processing (NLP) to allow users to query the Global Biodiversity Information Facility (GBIF) API through WhatsApp.
-By integrating NLP with the popular messaging platform, Gibif AI Assistant offers a simple, conversational way to access detailed biodiversity information.
+GBIF AI Assistant is an AI-powered tool that leverages Natural Language Processing (NLP) to allow users to query the Global Biodiversity Information Facility (GBIF) API through WhatsApp.
+By integrating NLP with the popular messaging platform, GBIF AI Assistant offers a simple, conversational way to access detailed biodiversity information.

 ## Features